Lo Chung-mau

 Lo Chung-mau (盧寵茂, born 7 August 1961) is a specialist in liver transplant and is currently the Secretary of Health of the Government of Hong Kong.
 Before joining the government, he was Chief Executive at the University of Hong Kong–Shenzhen Hospital, and chair of Hepatobiliary Surgery at the University of Hong Kong.

-Early career and professorship
+Early life and education

 Born in Macau in 1961, Lo Chung-mau moved to and studied in Hong Kong, graduating from Queen's College in 1980.
 Lo entered the Faculty of Medicine of the University of Hong Kong soon afterwards, obtaining the degree in 1985.
 He specialised in liver transplantation under "Master of Liver Transplantation" Fan Sheung-tat.

+Career

 Lo became chair of Hepatobiliary Surgery at the university and Director of Liver Transplantation Centre at Queen Mary Hospital.
 He was also head of Department of Surgery of the university.

 As a member of the selection committee, he heavily denounced the new vice-chancellor Peter Mathieson in 2013 for "insulting" the university and China for his "ignorance" and "inability" without any understanding over Hong Kong, China, and Asia, nor proficiency in Chinese.